Thyroid Awareness Month: The Facts About this Little Gland

 The hormones released by your thyroid include triiodothyronine (T3) and thyroxine (T4).
 Both of these hormones play an important role in regulating weight, energy levels, internal temperature, skin, hair, nail growth, and more.

 The thyroid is located on the front of your neck in a butterfly shape under your voice box – near the Adam’s apple.

-Who can be affected by thyroid dysfunction?
+Who can be Affected by Thyroid Dysfunction?

 A simple blood test can check for thyroid dysfunction.
 This can help check for Hyperthyroidism (overproduction of hormones) or Hypothyroidism (underproduction).

-What happens if your thyroid is not functioning correctly?
+What Happens if your Thyroid is not Functioning Correctly?

-The thyroid produces two key hormones that serve an important role in your body from regulating temperature and heart rate to controlling the production of protein.
 When the thyroid becomes dysfunctional you can produce too much or too little of these two hormones.
 This can either dangerously speed up your body’s processes, or leave you feeling exhausted by a shortage.

 To learn more about your thyroid, visit ThyroidAwareness.com